wustlese527/progress_status_2/README.md

 4) The py. file is a copy of the "ESE527-Credit card approval.ipynb", in case the ipynb file fails to open and work properly.

+5) The png.files are the normalized confusion matrix reuslts of our models, in case the ipynv file fails to show the figures clearly.

 ******
 Last updated: